Labh Singh: Attack on Director General of Punjab Police

-In November 1986 Jinda and fellow KCF members killed Congress leader Doctor Kalicharan Sharma in Ludhiana.
-He was a major leader of Hindus.
-Sharma had been a critic of the Punjabi Suba movement, and Jarnail Singh Bhindranwale.

-In late 1986 KCF members led by Labh Singh killed DSP (Deputy Superintendent of Police) in his home along with his son as they both slept.
-After killing him they stole his stengun.
-The DSP had been accused of harassing Sikhs and families of militants.

 Assassination of Inspector General Trilok Chand Katoch

 On 11 January 1987, Jinda and a fellow militant of the Khalistan Commando Force assassinated Inspector General Trilok Chand Katoch.
 A note was left stamped by Labh Singh taking responsibility and warning other officers.
 Katoch was killed in 3 shoots near his home in Chandigarh.
 Jinda and another fled on a scooter.
 Katoch was the highest ranking police official to be killed up to that point.
 Katoch was one in charge of Punjab Prisons until late 1986 when he was put in charge of “overseeing internal discipline and enforcing administrative rules”.
 KCF claimed responsibility in a phone call and threatened to strike again.
 Jinda reavled the reasons why Katoch was assassinated in his letters.
 According to him Katoch had tortured Sikhs and falsely imprisoned them.
-Most notably he tortured Nachitar Singh Rode, the assassin of Lala Jagat Narain.

-India's biggest bank robbery

-In February 1987 Labh Singh allegedly masterminded what was at that time the largest bank robbery in Indian history, netting almost 60 million (58 million rupees About 1.023 billion rupees in 2023. – US $4.5 million About US $12.5 million in 2023) from the Millar Ganj branch of the Punjab National Bank, Ludhiana; a part of this stolen money belonged to the Reserve Bank of India, India's central bank.
-It was documented as the "Biggest Bank Robbery" under "Curiosities and wonders" in the Limca Book of Records.
-The loot enabled the Khalistan Commando Force to buy sophisticated weapons and AK-47 rifles.
-Sikh militants often used bank robberies to finance their campaign against the Indian government.